Menú del día

 The picture shows a real menú del día from a restaurant along the Camino Portugués.

 In this menu, you can see the first and second courses separated by a line.
-So you have siete (7) primeros and cinco segundos to choose from.
-The price is €12.00 (€12.20 if you sit outside) and it also includes a bebida (drink), postre (dessert) and café (coffee).
+So you have 7 primeros and 5 segundos to choose from.
+The price was €12.00 (a couple of years ago. €12.20 if you sit outside) and it also includes a bebida (drink), postre (dessert) and café (coffee).

 Want more?